 At an entry-level job, a specialized certification is a great way to assure the capability and skill of a medical assistant.
 Gaining a certification in medical assisting is completely optional.
 It is a personal choice of a medical assistant even though it is powerfully backed up by the major certifying organization known as the ‘American Association of Medical Assistants (AAMA)’ and several other certifying organizations.
 However, in most cases, employers and companies prefer or intentionally look for the certified medical assistants during the hiring process.
-In the USA, there are 4 chief organizations or associations that officially state (or certify) the medical assistants.
+In the USA, there are 4 main organizations or associations that officially state (or certify) the medical assistants.

 1. American Association of Medical Assistants (AAMA)